 - coconut cream

-- toasted coconut almond milk
+- toasted coconut almond milk or almond or coconut milk

 - maple syrup